 Generic Name: silver sulfadiazine topical

-Note: This page contains side effects data for the generic drug silver sulfadiazine topical.
-It is possible that some of the dosage forms included below may not apply to the brand name SSD AF.
+Note: This document contains side effect information about silver sulfadiazine topical.
+Some of the dosage forms listed on this page may not apply to the brand name SSD AF.

 For the Consumer